 Think of the television commercials for automobile sales.
 It seems like these commercials will go to any lengths to get your attention, and it’s not always positive.

 Avoid pulling out all the bells and whistles in a desperate attempt to be memorable.
 Instead, be sincere and personable.
 Choose a spokesperson who is enthusastic and relatable, but not cheesy or over-the-top.

 Create a script that is memorable and accurately displays the personality of your brand, without pulling antics that might get attention for the wrong reasons.

 When in doubt, go with animation, which combines entertaining visuals with a sense of childhood nostalgia that goes hand-in-hand with that trustworthy feeling you want your customers to have.

 Building the Process

-You may wish to collaborate with a video production service to get the best possible video for your website.
+You may wish to collaborate with a video production service (learn here how to do it) to get the best possible video for your website.
 This can be expensive and time-consuming, but the return in conversions and building a customer base should more than pay for the investment.

 Just make sure the filmography matches the personality of your brand.
 As always, knowing your niche will help you figure out the best way to reach them via video.